UofABioinformaticsHub/Biotech7005/evolutionary_prac/evolutionary.md

 Produce a Bayesean tree for the whole miotochondrial genome of Marsupials.

 1. What two species are the best to use as an outgroup?
 2. Which two leaves are the closest related/have the shortest branch?
-How may differences are there between these two leaves?
+What is the evolutionary distance between these two leaves?
 3. Which of the following two species are more closely related?
     1. silky-shrew oppossum
     2. Tasmanian wolf